KaanGroup/ZeFinder-Roblox-Group-Find/README.md

      python -m pip install aiohttp asyncio psutil requests
      ```
 3. **Download & Exctract the repository:**
-   - Download the repo as a zip file & then extract it
+   - [Download this repository](https://github.com/Bueezi/ZeFinder-Roblox-Group-Finder/archive/refs/heads/main.zip) as a zip file & then extract it
 4. **Prepare Roblox Accounts:**
    - Create 3-4 new empty Roblox accounts.
    - Add the cookies for these accounts into the `new_cookies.txt` file.